opencadc/vostools/README.md

 # DOCUMENTATION

-vos is a set of python modules and scripts to enable access to VOSpace.
+vos is a set of python modules and scripts that ease access to VOSpace.

 The default installation of vos is tuned for accessing the VOSpace provided by the [Canadian Advanced Network For Astronomical Research](http://www.canfar.net/) (CANFAR)